oVirt/ovirt-site/source/release/4.1.2/index.html.md

 #### oVirt Host Deploy

  - [BZ 1443508](https://bugzilla.redhat.com/1443508) <b>[RHVH3.6] Failed to add host to rhv-m 4.1 - Package collectd-disk cannot be found</b><br>ovirt-host-deploy now does not fail, but only emits a warning, if packages collectd/fluentd and their plugins are not available.
-This allows adding a 3.6 host to a 4.1 engine, even though the 3.6 repos do not have these packages.<br><br>Doc text for current state of the bug (see comments 18-24) follows.
-Above will be the doc text if we include the latter change.<br><br>ovirt-host-deploy now does not fail if packages collectd/fluentd and their plugins are not available.
-It will still emit an error saying "Failed to install Host" in the middle, but installation will eventually succeed.
 This allows adding a 3.6 host to a 4.1 engine, even though the 3.6 repos do not have these packages.

 ### No Doc Update